[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 ansible run shell script

-This blog post will dive deep into using the Ansible shell module and explore different ways of executing remote commands on nodes with Ansible as part of our automation efforts.
+This blog post will dive deep into the Ansible shell module and explore different ways to execute remote commands on nodes as part of our automation efforts.
 We will review different options and modules for running remote commands and discuss their differences and when to use each.

 If you are new to Ansible or interested in other Ansible concepts, these Ansible tutorials on Spacelift’s blog might be handy.